Authorities Name 12 People Killed In Virginia Beach Shooting

 Cervera and other state and local officials said the families and coworkers of the victims will need help over the long term.
 Cervera included the officers who are processing the scene, which he described as a war zone, among those whose "lives are going to be changed."

-This is a developing story.
-Some facts reported by the media may later turn out to be wrong.
-We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
+This is a breaking news story.
+Some things reported by the media will later turn out to be wrong.
+We will focus on reports from officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.